Elise Paschen

 Elise Paschen is an American poet and member of the Osage Nation.
 She is the co-founder and co-editor of Poetry in Motion, a program which places poetry posters in subways and buses across the country.

 Career and education

 The daughter of renowned prima ballerina Maria Tallchief and Chicago contractor Henry D. Paschen, she was born and raised in Chicago, Illinois, where she attended the Francis W. Parker School.
 Paschen is a member of the Osage Nation.

 While an undergraduate at Harvard University, Paschen received the Lloyd McKim Garrison Medal for poetry, and served as Poetry Editor of the Harvard Advocate.
-At Oxford University, where she received her M.Phil. and D.Phil. degrees in 20th Century British and American Literature, she co-founded and co-edited Oxford Poetry.
+At Oxford University, where she received her M.Phil. and D.Phil. degrees in 20th Century British and American Literature, she co-edited Oxford Poetry.